MithleshLabroo/Loan-Prediction/README.md

 sample_submission.zip contains the submission format for the predictions against the test set.
 A single csv needs to be submitted as a solution.

 Evaluation Metric
-Submissions are evaluated on F1-Score between the predicted class and the observed target.
+Submissions are evaluated on Score between the predicted class and the observed target.